cdefgah/whatsapp-jpeg-repair/README.md

 WhatsApp Jpeg Image Repair application solves this problem and can repair many broken files at once.

 Follow these steps:
-1. Download archive.
+1. Download application archive.
 Navigate [this link](https://github.com/cdefgah/whatsapp-jpeg-repair/releases).
 Expand `Assets` section and download either `WhatsAppJpegRepair-1.0-Windows.zip` or `WhatsApp Jpeg Image Repair (Apple MacOS version)` according to your operating system.
 2. Extract application to an arbitrary folder.
 I recommend to use your home folder, for example `Documents` or `Desktop` folder, to prevent filesystem access control issues upon running the application.
 3. Open application folder `WhatsAppJpegRepair`.
 4. Place broken jpeg files from WhatsApp to the `whatsapp-files`.